airKlizz/go-interview-2/README.md

 ### Next

-If your `ShellyMqtt` is working correctly, you can directly go to the next step:
+If your `ShellyMqtt` is working correctly, you can proceed to the next step:

 ```bash
 git checkout 3-hexagonal